 This is the task for journalists covering Africa and Covid-19: Hold space for communities that those in power would rather not hear.
 It is a tremendous challenge.
 Very few African countries have media markets that can pay for quality, independent investigative and documentary journalism.
 Many are dependent on Western donor governments to sustain their public health coverage, and this tips the scale in favor of stories that make those organizations look good.
 Other outlets operate as PR vehicles for their home governments and by extension for the countries that are their strong allies.
 Few foreign outlets are interested in true partnership with African journalists, and for the few critical journalists, the erosion of press freedom across the continent is devouring whatever space they have to work.

 But the archives of the 20th century pandemics, including HIV/AIDS, underscore how important it is for the first draft of history to rise to the challenge.
 Flawed and partial accounts of pandemics that understate the agency of affected communities and overstate the contribution of foreign interventions can have consequences long after the emergency period.
 People who don’t see their agency and creativity valued in the official history of how they survived may give that agency away—making room for new eras of colonization.

 Nanjala NyabolaTwitterNanjala Nyabola is a writer and political analyst based in Nairobi, Kenya.
-She is the author of Digital Democracy, Analogue Politics: How the Internet Era is Transforming Politics in Kenya (Zed Books, 2018) and Travelling While Black: Essays Inspired by A Life of Travel (Hurst, forthcoming).
+She is the author of Digital Democracy, Analogue Politics: How the Internet Era is Transforming Politics in Kenya (Zed Books, 2018) and Travelling While Black: Essays Inspired by A Life of on the Move (Hurst, 2020).